rahulje9/userexplorer/README.md

 1. There is no loader displayed during API calls or related actions.
 2. The data only loads if the API is terminated and restarted on the first run.

-Prod build is available in github build folder
+Prod build is available in androidapk folder